Post Surgical Operative Rehabilitation | Ayursh

 WHAT ARE THE BENEFITS OF POST SURGICAL REHABILITATION?

 Physiotherapy after surgery should begin immediately in the hospital, however it is important that once you have been discharged you continue physiotherapy to achieve the best possible recovery.
-At Ayursh , we offer physiotherapist home service that makes the treatment more accessible.
+At Ayursh , we offer chest physiotherapy and physiotherapist home service that makes the treatment more accessible.
 AYURSH PHYSIOTHERAPY team will encourage you to carry out a range of exercises to strengthen and mobilise any affected joints and muscles and this will also help to improve circulatory or respiratory problems that may have developed in the hospital.

 Other Benefits Include: